kyma-project/kyma/docs/monitoring/08-01-observe-application-metrics.md

 ### View metrics on the Prometheus UI

-You can also observe the metric on the Prometheus UI and see how its value changes in the pre-defined `10s` interval in which Prometheus pulls the metric value from the service endpoint.
+You can also observe the metric on the Prometheus UI and see how its value changes in the pre-defined `10s` interval in which Prometheus scrapes the metric value from the service endpoint.

 Follow these steps: